itsjameszhao/Latent-Gaussian-Compression/paper/paper.md

 --- Overleaf link: https://www.overleaf.com/9441718858cjvkmxjfshfm#3a0a87

 ## Abstract
 This report explores a machine learning-based approach for compressing and reconstructing large-scale image datasets.
 We combine autoencoders and Gaussian Mixture Models (GMMs) to create a compact, efficient compressed dataset that is able to be effectively decompressed for training models after transport.
 We evaluate the effectiveness of this Latent Gaussian Compression (LGC) approach on the MNIST dataset.
 Our evaluation trains a classifier on a decompressed LGC representation of the MNIST training dataset, and the quantifies its accuracy on the original test MNIST dataset.
 To establish a strong baseline, we compare this approach to a data summarization technique using coreset selection with k-medoids to find representative subset for training.
 For the LGC autoencoder, we experimented with various autoencoder architectures (vanilla autoencoder, VAE, contrastive VAE, and AE) to optimize performance.
-We further validated our method on the SpuCo (spurious correlation) MNIST dataset to assess its robustness to spurious correlations.
+We further explore the application of this approach on the SpuCo (spurious correlation) MNIST dataset to assess its robustness to spurious correlations.

 ## 1. Introduction